• Skip to primary navigation

 Dining Room Decorating Basics

-September 1, 2013 By Mary Kyryk
+September 1, 2013 by Mary Kyryk

 Dining rooms take on many forms, from spacious rooms to nooks off the kitchen.
 No matter the size or style of the space, a dining room is meant to be a welcoming place to gather with family and friends for holiday meals and special occasions.